roadcross-assistant/Project/README.md

 #### [**Approach 3.1** ![Approach 3.1](https://img.icons8.com/fluent-systems-filled/18/0366D6/external-link.png)](https://github.com/roadcross-assistant/Project/blob/master/DL/Approach_3.1.py)

 Approach 3.1 is developed based on the SSD-MobileNetv2 neural network.
-Also, Building the input pipeline for our project required building a custom dataset using tensorflow’s dataset module (tf.data) since tensorflow does not have an option to generate baches of video data.
+Also, building the input pipeline for our project required building a custom dataset using tensorflow’s dataset module (tf.data) since tensorflow does not have an option to generate baches of video data.

 &nbsp;